 - Give it a good shake and it is ready to use!

-If the topping of your Starbucks drink is your favorite part then you are really going to love making it at home!
+If toppings are your favorite part of your Starbucks drink, you are going to love making them at home!

-There is one small difference in how whipped cream is made at Starbucks.
+There is one small difference in how whipped cream is made at Starbucks versus this recipe.
 Instead of powdered sugar and vanilla extract, they use 2 ounces of vanilla syrup.

-If you don't want to buy the syrup to use at home, but still want to make it as Starbucks does, you can add 2 ounces of simple syrup along with a teaspoon of vanilla extract.
+If you don't want to buy the syrup to use at home but still want to make it like Starbucks does, then you can add 2 ounces of simple syrup along with a teaspoon of vanilla extract.

 How to Dispense